 1. Select Family Cruises Sailing From Nearby Ports.

-If you are working with a limited or less flexible budget, the first factor to consider is your departure port.
-Consider driving to a port that is relatively nearby – a day’s drive or less.
+If you are working with a limited or less flexible budget, your departure port is the first factor to consider.
+Consider driving to a relatively nearby port – a day’s drive or less.
 Most vacationers in North America live within driving distance of a cruise port.

 If you drive rather than fly, you will reap substantial savings from not buying air tickets for your entire family.
 And, if you can comfortably drive in on embarkation day and park at the port, you will also save money on hotel costs.